Installation (computer programs): Overview

-These operations may require some charges or be free of charge.
-In case of payment, installation costs means the costs connected and relevant to or incurred as a result of installing the drivers or the equipment in the customers' premises.

 Some installers may attempt to trick users into installing junkware such as various forms of adware, toolbars, trialware or software of partnering companies.
 To prevent this, extra caution on what exactly is being asked to be installed is needed.
-The installation of additional software then can simply be skipped or unchecked (this may require the user to use the "custom", "detailed" or "expert" version of the installation procedure).Such malicious conduct is not necessarily a decision by the software developers or their company but can also be an issue of external installers such as the Download.com installer by CNET.
+The installation of additional software then can simply be skipped or unchecked (this may require the user to use the "custom", "detailed" or "expert" version of the installation procedure).

+Such malicious conduct is not necessarily a decision by the software developers or their company but can also be an issue of external installers such as the Download.com installer by CNET.

-Necessity
+Zero-install and portable applications

-As mentioned earlier, some computer programs need no installation.
-This was once usual for many programs which run on DOS, the classic Mac OS, Atari TOS and AmigaOS.
+Some computer programs need no installation.
+This was once the standard for 8-bit and 16-bit systems where software was run from floppy disc and only a single application could be loaded at once, such as on the Apple II, PET, MS-DOS, and Macintosh 128K.
 As computing environments grew more complex and fixed hard drives replaced floppy disks, the need for tangible installation presented itself.
 For example Commodore released the Installer for Amiga.

+The modern applications that can be run without going through formal process of installation and, in particular, do not require modifications of the operating system, are sometimes referred to as zero-install.
+Zero-install can be achieved through multiple means: